swimlane/ng1-ng4-webpack-lazy-uirouter/README.md

-# ng1-ng2-webpack-lazy-uirouter
+# angular-hybrid-demo

-This is a demo project of lazy-loading both Angular1 AND Angular2 states with ui-router and bundling them with Webpack2!
+This is a demo project of lazy-loading both AngularJS AND Angular states with ui-router and bundling them with Webpack!

 Under the hood this uses:
-- Angular 4.0.1
+- Angular 4.x
-- Angular ~1.5.x
+- AngularJS ~1.5.x
 - UI-Router
-- Angular2 NgUpgrade
+- Angular NgUpgrade 4.x
 - ocLazyLoad
-- Webpack2
+- Webpack 2.x
-- Babel 6
+- TypeScript 2.x

 ## Running
 - `npm i`